 A referral is needed from your child's health care provider before therapy can begin.
 Once your doctor has referred you to the Courage Kenny Kids Rehabilitation Program, contact the location of your choice below.

-You also will need to fill out the Pediatric Intake Form before your first appointment.
+You also will need to fill out the Pediatric Intake Form and bring it with you to your first appointment.

 Courage Kenny Kids - Buffalo